Silence Is Not Always Golden: Breaking the Barriers of Silence in Business

 In order words, the person intentionally turns a blind eye to an ethical problem and subsequently pleads ignorant of facts.

 Perhaps what will come to mind for you will be the movie, Erin Brockovich starring Julia Roberts.
-But there are many situations where willfull blindness persists – in banks and financial institutions where products were mis-sold; in the churches where decades of child abuse were hidden; in the entertainment industry where we see the results of the #MeToo campaign.
+Willful blindness persists in many areas.
+In banks and financial institutions, products were mis-sold.
+In churches, decades of child abuse were hidden, and in the entertainment industry, the #MeToo movement revealed longstanding issues.

 It exists in organisations both small and large, where people turn a blind eye to an ethical issue and choose to keep silent.
 It happens in communities, and it happens in families.